-The current 2030 Transportation Plan was endorsed by the Lincoln MPO on January 4, 2007 and the Lincoln-Lancaster Comprehensive Plans was approved by the City of Lincoln and Lancaster County on November 16, 2006.
-The transportation planning process included the identification of the social, economic, and environmental impacts for alternative sketch transportation plans.
-The development of the 2030 Transportation Plan included a needs assessment and financial analysis.
+The current 2040 Transportation Plan was adopted by the Lincoln MPO on December 1, 2011 and the supporting Lincoln-Lancaster Comprehensive Plans was approved by the City of Lincoln and Lancaster County on October 25/October 31, 2011.
+The development of the 2040 Transportation Plan included a needs assessment and financial analysis and included the identification of the social, economic, and environmental impacts for alternative sketch transportation plans.
 The Transportation Plan was transmitted to the State Department of Roads and to the Federal Highway Administration and the Federal Transit Administration.